-The MBA capstone experience emphasizes the integration and application of acquired knowledge and skills from the MBA foundation and concentration curriculum.
-Focuses on the identification of a group/work unit/ team or organizational level issue, problem, or opportunity, as well as the proposed solution to improve organizational performance.
-Students will conduct an organizational assessment, review of the literature, explain the issues using appropriate concepts and theories, create a proposal to address the problem, and develop a final business consultancy report and presentation.
-The student works with a real organization/client, and the client provides an assessment of the student's performance and contribution to the organization.
+A capstone that emphasizes the integration and application of acquired knowledge and skills from the MBA foundation and concentration curriculum.
+Focuses on the identification of a group/work unit/team or organizational level issue, problem, or opportunity, as well as the proposed solution to improve organizational performance.
+Students conduct an organizational assessment, review literature, explain the issues using appropriate concepts and theories, create a proposal to address the problem, and develop a final business consultancy report and presentation.
+Students work with a real organization/client, and the client provides an assessment of the student's performance and contribution to the organization.